-Although the Bald Eagle (Haliaeetus leucocephalus) was removed from the federal list of threatened and endangered species in 2007, it continues to be protected under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act (BGEPA).
-The BGEPA prohibits unregulated take of Bald Eagles, including disturbance.
-The U.S. Fish and Wildlife Service developed the National Bald Eagle Management Guidelines to provide landowners, land managers, and others with information and recommendations regarding how to minimize potential project impacts to Bald Eagles, particularly where such impacts may constitute disturbance.
-There is a single Bald Eagle nest approximately 1.3 miles north of the project are on the northern bank of the Missouri River.
-This nest is greater than 660 feet of any work areas so a disturbance permit is not required.
-If a Bald Eagle nest is found in the project area, or in the vicinity of the project area, then the USFWS should be contacted and the National Bald Eagle Guidelines implemented.
+Although the bald eagle (Haliaeetus leucocephalus) was removed from the federal list of threatened and endangered species in 2007, it continues to be protected under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act (BGEPA).
+The BGEPA prohibits unregulated take of bald eagles, including disturbance.
+The U.S. Fish and Wildlife Service developed the National Bald Eagle Management Guidelines to provide landowners, land managers, and others with information and recommendations regarding how to minimize potential project impacts to bald eagles, particularly where such impacts may constitute disturbance.
+The nearest bald eagle nest is over a mile away, along the left descending bank of the Missouri River.

-St. Louis District Archaeologists conducted a Historic Property Preliminary Review on 25 January 2024.
-This review determined that the project area has been previously surveyed and no artifacts or evidence of an archaeological site was found.
-Ground disturbance is limited; the area will be filled with off-site borrow.
-For these reasons, the USACE - St. Louis has made a "No Historic Properties Affected" determination.
+St. Louis District Archaeologists conducted a Historic Property Preliminary Review on 16 October 2024.
+This review determined that the project area has been previously disturbed by construction.
+For this reason, the USACE - St. Louis has made a "No Potential to Affect Historic Properties" determination.